moneypot/pg-upgrade-schema/README.md

 Which will track all the upgrades of the database.

-You can now use `PgUpgradeSchema.ensure` to pass in upgrade scripts to upgrade the database.
+You can now use `pg-upgrade-schema` to pass in upgrade scripts to upgrade the database.

+All your upgrade scripts must be in a directory.
+The only thing allowed in that directory is upgrade scripts.
+An upgrade script must start with the version number (but can be prefixed with 0s for lexical sorting).

-The first version must be 1 and increase by 1 after that.
-Each upgrade script can be a string (which is executed as SQL), or can be a function (which takes a PgClient) and if it returns a string that string is executed as SQL.
+An upgrade script can be .sql which is executed againt the db.
+Or it can be a .js or .ts file, which is imported and the default exported function will be called with a PgClient passed in as the first argument.
+If it returns a string, that is also executed.

 See: /example directory